AWeber Addon

 AWeber will then show you an authorization code.

-An AWeber authorization code for WPForms
+Copy AWeber authorization code

 You’ll need to copy this code and paste it into the field in your WPForms integrations settings labeled AWeber Authorization Code.